Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 13 of 365. **Brave and thouthful!**
-- DAY: day, Went to food pantry, Blessed to see another grocery milestone four finished !!!
+- DAY: Monday, Went to food pantry, Blessed to see another grocery milestone four finished !!!
 - I have some interviews coming up, talked with fam yansetse mama hhh, it actually went well...first day of classes tomorrow!! rimwe ry'umunani gotta lock in in nsbe, hopefully